+ARSENIC (211)

-ARSENIC (211)- Use as the Test Preparation 35 mL of the water from one Type I glass container or, in the case of smaller containers, 35 mL of the combined contents of several Type I glass containers, prepared as directed for Procedure under Water Attack at 121° or Surface Glass Test: the limit is 0.1 μg per g.
+Use as the Test Preparation 35 mL of the water from one Type I or one Type II glass container, or, in the case of smaller containers, 35 mL of the combined contents of several Type I or Type II glass containers, prepared as directed for the Surface Glass Test.
+The limit does not exceed 0.1 μg per g.